thegetty/quire-docs/content/resources/github.md

 An integral way to manage users' changes and avoid conflicts is by using [branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches).
 Branches are essentially parallel versions of a project.
 Users can make changes on their branch without affecting the main version of the project.
 This allows you to review changes and identify possible conflicts before they are incorporated into your project.

 1. Before starting a new branch, click the “Fetch Origin" button at the top right.
 This will pull down any recently merged changes to the master project.
-That way, when you start a new branch, you are working off the most up-to-date version of your project.
+That way, when you start a new branch, you will be working off the most up-to-date version of your project.
 2. Navigate to where it says “Current Branch” at the top of your GitHub Desktop window.
-3. Click the drop-down arrow and select “new branch” to the right of the Filter box.
+3. Click the drop-down arrow and select “New Branch” to the right of the filter box.
 4. Name your branch.
 5. Select “main” where it says “Create branch based on.”
 This means you are creating a new branch that runs parallel to the master version of your project.
 Every time you open the project to work on it, make sure you are working in the correct branch.
 6. Click the button at the top of Github Desktop that says "Publish Branch".